 I knew I had no way but up as a single mom, with no support, dedicated to creating an amazing life for my daughter!

-It wasn’t long before I also took 30 Days or Less to Virtual Assistant Success and began to scale my business to make that a reality.
+It wasn’t long before I also took 30 Days or Less to Virtual Assistant Success (now known as VA Foundations and… you guessed it!
+Included in The #FullyBookedVA System) and began to scale my business to make that a reality.

 And guess what?
 I totally did.

 I met Gina early on in my journey when I reached out to her via email and she was kind enough to hop on a call with me.
 Did you know she actually reads all her emails?!

 I started doing some writing for Gina’s Kids vs Bikini website – I have a background in fitness competition too, so it was a great fit.

 Over time I took on more tasks with Horkey HandBook, and have been a very proud team member for a couple of years now.